 I was fed up with the constraints of the academic writing style.
 I was also fed up with what felt like a barrage of negative feedback.
 It frustrated and undermined me to the point that my confidence in my writing ability was damaged.
 Correspondingly my ability to actually write decently was damaged.

 It’s hard to write coherently, let alone at a post-graduate level, when the main goal of your writing is to avoid criticism.

 It’s hard to write coherently when you are trying to decide whether running, freezing, or climbing a tree is the best way to dodge being wolf dinner.

 So, no blame and shared responsibility for the problem and the solution.
 But I did seize the opportunity of my travels to write exactly how I wanted.

 I emailed my adventures to friends and family back home.
 In this primitive travel blog I wrote how I wanted to write.
-I didn’t have to worry about the red pen.
+No red pen to worry about.